Consuming contaminated water can have very dire consequences to our health.

 With external pressure, the process can be reversed, allowing the more concentrated solution to move toward the less concentrated solution.

-With a semi-permeable membrane in place, a screen which only allows smaller molecules to pass, the salt water molecules are left behind while the freshwater passes through.
+With a semi-permeable membrane in place, a screen that only allows smaller molecules to pass, the saltwater molecules are left behind while the freshwater passes through.
 Thus, the result is pure, clean water, free of any contaminants (Pure Tec).

 RO systems have been one of the standard water purification systems for the bottled water industry and in military practices.
 Smaller, home RO systems are available for installation into the waterline allowing for clean, purified water to be accessed through the faucet and shower.

-RO systems can be quite expensive and requires frequent maintenance but is one of the most effective purification systems that can be accessed today.
+RO systems can be quite expensive and require frequent maintenance but are one of the most effective purification systems that can be accessed today.

 Reverse Osmosis for Home Use